New Bars Might Be Able to Open in the Castro for the First Time Since the ’80s

 Due to zoning rules, new bars haven’t been able to open in the Castro since 1987, but that might be about to change, SF Business Times reports.
 District Supervisor Rafael Mandelman introduced a new ordinance that would allow new bars to open, and the Board of Supervisors unanimously voted to approve it this week.
-Apparently the neighborhood was so “saturated” with bars in the 80s, that the original intention was to balance the types of businesses, although new bars have been able to open over the years, by taking over existing liquor licenses.
+Apparently, the neighborhood was “saturated” with bars in the ‘80s, so the original intention was to balance the types of businesses within it, although new bars have been able to open over the years by taking over existing liquor licenses.

 La Guerrera tamales are coming in hot